bet222o/vonge-zola-theme/content/projects/denver-opioid-abatement-council.md

 description = "Mayoral appointment as Community Advisor, two consecutive terms."
 [taxonomies]
-tags = ["drug policy", "Denver", "advocacy", "lived experience", "project"]
+tags = ["drug policy", "Denver", "advocacy", "lived experience", "project"] [extra] image = 'images/projects/20251027_091141.jpg'
 +++

 I serve as a **Community Advisor on the Denver Opioid Abatement Council (DOAC)**, a mayoral appointment I've now held across two consecutive terms.
-The DOAC stewards Denver's share of opioid abatement settlement funding to mitigate the harms of the opioid crisis in the city.
-I sit on the council as a person who uses drugs and an independent subject-matter expert.
+The DOAC stewards Denver's share of opioid abatement settlement funding to mitigate the harms of the opioid crisis in the city and county.
+I serve on the council as a person who uses drugs and an independent subject-matter expert.

 ### Highlights